dsa-ntc/brdsa.github.io/src/lib/posts/recipes/cabbage-and-sausage.md

 # Cabbage and sausage

+_Editor's note: ingredient proportions improved by feedback from Katie B. Took about 4 pots._

 ## Ingredients

-- 2.5 lbs cabbage (about a dozen heads)
+- About 6 large cabbages
-- 8 yellow onions
+- 10 yellow onions
-- 5 lbs sausage
+- 8 lbs sausage
 - 6 sticks of butter
 - 2 heads of garlic (chopped or crushed)